dhuertas/plane-kind/README.md

-# Plane Self-Hosted in Kubernetes
+# Plane Self-Hosted in KinD (Kubernetes in Docker)

 Here are a few notes on how to get Plane Community Edition self-hosted running in a KinD (Kubernetes in Docker) environment - no Helm required.